How to Optimize Your Website for Organic Search

 Unlike digital media or email campaigns, SEO is a continuous process—think of it as maintenance to keep your website healthy for search engines.
 That said, the more solid foundation you build on, the less maintenance you’ll be required to do.

 What makes SEO work for e-commerce websites isn’t necessarily the same as for other types of business websites.
-The audience has more transactional goals, and your website (and SEO) should reflect that search intent.
+The audience has both informational and transactional goals, and your website content should reflect that search intent.

 That’s why before doing e-commerce SEO, it’s helpful to understand the logic behind your decisions.
 (If you know your SEO ABCs already, then feel free to jump to our optimization tips!)
 So before diving into the deep end of e-commerce SEO, we’ve included a primer to have you thinking like a digital marketing pro.